- Keep appliances away from water and always make sure your hands are dry when using them.

 - Use three-pronged plugs only in three-pronged outlets.
 Never remove a prong from three-pronged plugs.

 - Pay attention to the location of all overhead power lines.
 Make sure to check for power lines in or near trees before pruning branches.
-Don't use pruning tools or ladders near power lines.
-FOLLOW THE 10-FOOT RULE!
-Always keep yourself and anything you're handling at least 10 feet away from overhead power lines.
+Be careful using tree trimming equipment, ladders, pool skimmers and any other tool used above your head when working near power lines.
 Never try to remove a branch that is tangled or lying across a power line.
-Instead, call us at 1-(800) 808-BVES (2837) – we'll be happy to remove it for you.
+Instead, call us at (800) 808-BVES (2837).

 - Remember to "call before you dig" when putting in fence posts, planting trees, installing sprinkler systems or excavating for new construction.
 Contacting underground power lines can be dangerous.
 Call 811 at least 48 hours before you dig to have lines marked for free.